USS Gilligan: Service history

 Gilligan came under kamikaze attack 12 January.
 A sailor under fire from the attacking plane leaped from his post onto the main battery director and threw it off target, a mistake which prevented the 5-inch guns from getting off more than 1 round although it was able to fire an additional 13 rounds thirty minutes later at a second plane that dived into the USS Suesens (DE-342).
 The kamikaze crashed directly into the muzzles of Gilligan's No. 2 40 mm gun, killing 12 men (10 missing in action, 1 killed in action, and 1 who died of his injuries shortly after the attack) and wounding 13, and started raging fires.
+One of the survivor of the attack William Stewart was awarded a Silver Star, a Medal awarded primarily to members of the United States Armed Forces for gallantry in action against an enemy of the United States.
+The day after the attack Commander of the U.S.S.
+Gilligan Carl E. Bull wrote to William Stewart wife, Virginia : "You can be very proud of your husband.
+He knew he was facing almost certain death and yet remained at his post and continued to direct the fire of his battery until the enemy was destroyed.
+By some miracle, perhaps your prayers in love, he was the only survivor of all his men.
+Even after it was over he talked cooly and calmly of getting well and back to the ship.
+It was a privilege and a pleasure to have been his commanding officer.
+I am recommending him for the Silver Star award for bravery in action.
+His conduct was in keeping with the highest traditions of the U.S. Naval Service."
 Outstanding damage control kept the ship seaworthy; she put in at Leyte 17 January for repairs, subsequently reaching Pearl Harbor 21 February for overhaul.

 Gilligan sailed again 29 March 1945 as an antisubmarine convoy escort and closed the western beaches of Okinawa 17 April to commence antiaircraft and antisubmarine screening around the transport anchorage.
 The Japanese were at this time using every conceivable means—kamikazes, submarines, swimmers, and motor boats—to destroy the assembled ships.
 In spite of heavy air attacks she engaged in screening and escort duties for transports, splashed at least five attacking planes, and possibly damaged a submarine.
 On 27 May her luck almost ran out; a torpedo bomber hit her solidly with a torpedo, but it was a dud.
 Gilligan returned to Ulithi 25 June and sailed again 6 July on merchantmen escort duty to Leyte and Hollandia and subsequently closed Manila where she was attached to the Philippine Sea Frontier.